 - How to Use Cricut Foil Iron On – And a Few Things NOT to do!

 - How to Use Vinyl Iron on for Cricut: Everything You Need to know

 Here are some of the more popular HTV types:

 Washi Tape Sheets

 Upcycled Cricut Crafts –

-Aluminum Cans – while I had trouble finding anyone that has done an aluminum can project with the Cricut, I did find several ideas on Pinterest that I felt could easily be done with the Cricut.
-One example are this adorable aluminum can snowflakes.
+- Aluminum Cans – while I had trouble finding anyone that has done an aluminum can project with the Cricut, I did find several ideas on Pinterest that I felt could easily be done with the Cricut.
+One example are these adorable aluminum can snowflakes.